 Lake Atitlan is one of my all time favorite destinations and one I keep dreaming of visiting again and again.
 In this post you will find essential tips and advice for your trip, as well as all of the information you need for planning your Lake Atitlan adventure.

 Lake Atitlan is located in the Sierra Madre mountain range of Guatemala, about 3 hours by car from the airport in Guatemala City.
-Most travelers fly into Guatemala City, and make their way to the lake from there.
+Most travelers fly into Guatemala City and make their way to the lake from there.

 Money

-1: Exchange some money before your trip
+1: Exchange some money before your trip – or pull some from an airport ATM

 I use CitiBank and I’m able to order foreign currency in advance of my trips.
 You may not get the absolute best exchange rate, but it’s usually pretty good.

-If you exchange money in advance you can also avoid long exchange lines upon arrival.
-Additionally, you avoid ATM fees.
-I’m not sure why, but I always have problems with ATMs abroad – even if I alert my bank that I’m traveling.
-Guatemala was no exception, and there were multiple ATMs that I was unable to use.
+I’m not sure why, but I almost always have problems with ATMs abroad – even if I alert my bank that I’m traveling.
+I’m shocked by this every time, as I travel internationally 12+ times per year.
+Guatemala was no exception (every time I have visited), and there were multiple ATMs that I was unable to use.
 Luckily, I had brought extra cash to exchange.

-The current exchange rate is $1 USD = 8 Guatemalan Quetzals.
+The current exchange rate is $1 USD = 8 Guatemalan Quetzals.This exchange rate is pretty stable and has stayed the same for several years.

 2: Don’t rely on credit cards

-Some locations on the lake will accept credit cards, but not all.
+Many locations on the lake will accept credit cards, but not all.

-While credit card payments are becoming a lot more common on the lake, especially in restaurants and coffee shops, you will definitely need cash for shopping for souvenirs in small shops, leaving tips, buying street food, etc.
+While credit card payments are becoming a lot more common on the lake, especially in restaurants and coffee shops, you will still definitely need cash for shopping for souvenirs in small shops, leaving tips, buying street food, etc.

 Transportation